MiamiOH-CSE274/Portfolio/README.md

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
 TODO: Define/describe each of the following terms, as they apply to memory management in C++

+The Stack: A special part of RAM where local variables and objects are stored.
+It stores informtion about the current function and where to return after the function is done.
+Any variable declared in a function (ie. `int a[5]`) will be put on the Stack and will be deleted automatically when the function returns.

+The Heap: The part of memory where dynamically allocated memory is stored.
+Accessing this memory requires asking the OS for memory with the `new` operator (or `malloc()` in C) for example `int *a = new int[5]` will created an array of 5 `int`s on the Heap which will always exist until the program exits or it is explicitly deleted by the program with the `delete[]` operator (or `delete` for singal variables such as `Object *a = new Object()`).  forgetting about Heap memory is the most common way to cause memory leaks in a program, because any data an object created with `new` will still exist even after you are done with the object.

+Address: the physical location of an object in RAM commonly represented as a hex number.  the address of an object can be found with the `&` operator, for example: `int *p = &a`, `p` will store the address of variable `a`.

+Pointer: a special variable type in C and C++ for storing the address of another variable declared with the use of the `*` operator and dereferenced with the same operator `*`.  `int *p` will create a variable `p` that will be used to store the address of an `int` and using `*p` will allow you to manipulate the value of the data it is pointing to.

 * The call stack (not to be confused with the stack data structure!)
 * The heap (not to be confused with the heap data structure!)